Fi3/kteach-r/README.md

 # kteach-r

 COMPOSABLE SAMPLEs PLAYER

-A sample player can play multiple sample and mix them.
-Can apply effect at the sample.
+A sample player that can play multiple sample and mix them.
+Can apply effect at the samples.
 Mixers players and effects are user configurable via GUI.
 Can record loop.
 Can analyze samples BPM ecc ecc.
 Can play sample in sync.
 Can receive midi command.

 ## Name